NeuroDesk/neurodesk.github.io/content/en/docs/Overview/_index.md

 ### Neurocommand

-_Neurocommand_ offers to option of install and manage multiple distinct containers for more advanced users who prefer a command-line interface. _Neurocommand_ is the recommended interface for users seeking to use Neurodesk in high performance computing (HPC) environments.
+_Neurocommand_ offers the option to install and manage multiple distinct containers for more advanced users who prefer a command-line interface. _Neurocommand_ is the recommended interface for users seeking to use Neurodesk in high performance computing (HPC) environments.

 To get started, see: [Neurocommand](/docs/neurocommand/)